marcopeocchi/yt-dlp-web-ui/README.md

 A not so terrible web ui for yt-dlp.
 Created for the only purpose of *fetching* videos from my server/nas.

-Intended to be used with docker but standalone is fine too. 😎👍
+Intended to be used with docker and in standalone mode. 😎👍

 Developed to be as lightweight as possible (because my server is basically an intel atom sbc).